Process and methods

-Comparators: Are there alternative(s) to the intervention being examined?
-If so, what are these (for example, other interventions, standard active comparators, usual care or placebo)?
+Comparators: What are the alternatives to the intervention being examined (for example, other interventions, usual care, placebo)?

-For each review question, factors that may affect the outcomes and effectiveness of an intervention, including any wider social factors that may affect health and any health inequalities, should be considered.
-The setting for the question should also be specified if necessary.
-Outcomes (on both benefits and harms) and other factors that are important should be pre‑specified in the review protocol.
-In general, a maximum of 7 to 10 outcomes should be defined.
+For each review question, factors that may affect the outcomes and effectiveness of an intervention, including any wider social factors that may affect health and any health inequalities, should be considered (see the section on considering health inequalities when preparing review protocols).
+Outcomes (on both benefits and harms) and other factors that are important should be specified in the review protocol.
+In general, a range of 5 to 9 outcomes should be defined.
 Guidance on prioritising outcomes is provided by the GRADE working group.

 Which of the harm-reduction services offered by needle and syringe programmes (including advice and information on safer injecting, onsite vaccination services, and testing for hepatitis B and C and HIV) are effective in reducing blood-borne viruses and other infections among people who inject drugs?

 When escalating from oxygen therapy, which non-invasive modality is most effective in adults in hospital with suspected or confirmed COVID‑19?

 What are the most effective combined approaches to identifying, assessing and monitoring the health, social care and education needs (including changing needs) of disabled children and young people with severe complex needs?

 What is the effectiveness of SGLT2 inhibitors for children, young people and adults with chronic kidney disease and type 2 diabetes?

 What is the effectiveness of selective laser trabeculoplasty as a first-line treatment compared with intraocular pressure-lowering eyedrops in adults with ocular hypertension or chronic open-angle glaucoma?